seynur/seynur-demos/README.md

     - `elastic_meetup_nginx_demo`: This is the nginx demo environment for https://www.meetup.com/Turkey-Elastic-Fantastics/events/244682578/ Elastic-Turkey meetup.

 2. `splunk/`
-    - `ml_sidecar`: This is a behavioral analytics engine designed to cluster Windows Authentication logs and compute multi-layer anomaly scores for every event.

     - `splunk-cluster-lab-docker`: This app contains Splunk cluster installation on the Docker.

+    - `splunk_ml_sidecar`: This is a behavioral analytics engine designed to cluster Windows Authentication logs and compute multi-layer anomaly scores for every event.